Expect weekend backups from work that reduces lane from I-5 to SR 16 in Tacoma

-TACOMA – Travelers who use the northbound Interstate 5 exit 132 to South 38th Street and State Route 16 in Tacoma will need to plan extra time into their trips over the next two weekends.
-An around-the-clock single closure has the potential to create a miles long back up.
+TACOMA – Travelers who use the northbound Interstate 5 exit 132 to South 38th Street and State Route 16 in Tacoma will need to plan extra time into their trips over two upcoming weekends.
+An around-the-clock single lane closure has the potential to create a miles-long backup.

-Contractor crews working for the Washington State Department of Transportation will reduce the northbound I-5 collector/distributor lane at exit 132 to one lane to finish drainage connections and pour concrete panels.
+If weather conditions allow, contractor crews working for the Washington State Department of Transportation will reduce the northbound I-5 collector/distributor lane at exit 132 to one lane to replace concrete panels.

 The single lane closure will be in place starting at 10 p.m.
 Friday, Jan.
 31 to 5 a.m.
 Monday, Feb.
 3, and again from 10 p.m.
 Friday, Feb.
 7 to 5 a.m.
 Monday, Feb.
 10. This work is weather sensitive and could be rescheduled.